ptrdo/neue-queue/demo/README.md

 ***
 ### Disabling Auth

-Since this demonstration can run with mock data, it is not required to install the [IDM-COMPS-Auth](https://github.com/InstituteforDiseaseModeling/COMPS-UI-Auth) component for access to [COMPS services](https://comps.idmod.org/api/metadata).
+Since this demonstration can run with mock data, it is not required to install the [COMPS-UI-Auth](https://github.com/InstituteforDiseaseModeling/COMPS-UI-Auth) component for access to [COMPS services](https://comps.idmod.org/api/metadata).
 If access to the Auth library failed (#3 above) or if mock data is sufficient for demonstration, then the Auth can be removed with the following steps.

-**1:** Remove the idm-comps-auth dependency from the [demo/package.json](package.json):
+**1:** Remove the comps-ui-auth dependency from the [demo/package.json](package.json):
 ```javascript

 "dependencies": {